Last updated on

 Say hi to old David

 I started reading about social skills and how to get a social life up and running.
-I went from “I have no friends” to “I have no time for more friends”.
+I went from “I have no friends” to “I have no time for all my friends”.

 Let me tell you this: Making friends as an adult is harder than back in school where you naturally meet people all the time.
 So I’m very proud that I found a way that works for ANYONE, even if you’re an adult.